Western Connecticut State University: Resources

 Academic resources for students include the Academic Advisement Center, Academic Testing Center, Career Success Center, First Year Program, Student Technology Training Center, Libraries and various tutoring centers.

 Resources for faculty include the Office of Sponsored Research and Administrative Services, Instructional Technology Services, Academic Planning Calendar and the Faculty Development & Research Funds.

 Communications

 Radio station

 The college's radio station, WXCI, broadcasts at 91.7 FM to Connecticut and New York at 3,000 watts.
-It also streams its broadcasts on the internet at WXCI.org.
+It also streams its broadcasts on the internet.
 WXCI's radio transmitter is located on the westside campus, while its studio is in the main campus (midtown) student center.

 Student newspaper

 The Echo is the university's student newspaper, founded in 1955, and subsidized by the students' activity fees.
 It has an editorial board which makes strategic and operational decisions on behalf of the newspaper.
 The Echo is published weekly in tabloid format, though in the past it has been published in broadsheet format.
 The Echo launched a new website, echo.wcsu.edu, in 2012.